Portfolio-Allan-Rolle/100AngularChallenges/README.md

 69. Directive testing.
 70. Create an observable that requests a post using dummyjson.com and logs the result.
 71. Create an observable that requests 3 post from an API in parallel and emits once all 3 articles are loaded.
+72. Create an observable that emits a value each time a user click a button.